 Key treaties of the IMO include the International Convention for the Safety of Life at Sea (SOLAS)

 , the International Convention for the Prevention of Pollution from Ships (MARPOL)

 , and the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW)

 The IMO is based in London, England and is represented by 170 Member States

 , three Associate Members, and various Intergovernmental Organizations (IGO)

 and Non-Governmental Organizations (NGO)

-The US Coast Guard has been a key participant and the primary U.S. representative to the IMO for all policy development since the IMO Convention entered into force 50 years ago.
+The US Coast Guard has been a key participant at the IMO for all policy development since the IMO Convention entered into force 50 years ago.
 Numerous US Coast Guard offices and personnel with various skillsets take the lead in addressing international maritime issues with the help of various government and industry advisors.
 These advisors include members from the Department of State, Department of Homeland Security, Department of Defense, Department of Justice, Environmental Protection Agency, National Oceanic and Atmospheric Administration, National Transportation Safety Board, as well as numerous industry experts - all providing the technical support and guidance necessary to sufficiently advocate U.S. positions on the issues.
 In all, over 250 U.S. members (government, shipping industry, and academia) are sent to the IMO on a yearly basis.

 To find out more about the various IMO bodies and Coast Guard's involvement, click on the hyperlinked titles (below) or use the navigation bar to the left.
 Each individual page contains: